bazaarvoice/emodb/docs/_posts/2014-08-07-quickstart.md

         pong

         $ curl -s "http://localhost:8081/healthcheck"
-        * deadlocks: OK
-        * emo-cassandra: OK
-          127.0.0.1(127.0.0.1):9160 879us
+        {"deadlocks":{"healthy":true},"ugc_global-cassandra":{"healthy":true,"message":"127.0.0.1(127.0.0.1):9160 124us"},...}

 4. To erase the EmoDB data, simply delete the data folder:

         $ rm -rf bin/data/
         $ bin/start-local.sh
+{:.workflow}

+### API keys

+EmoDB's REST API requires [API keys]({{ site.baseurl }}/security).
+For clarity the API key header is not included each example below, but in a properly secured system you would need to add it to each request.

+For the purposes of a quick tutorial you can use the default administrator password when using `start-local.sh`, "local_admin", by adding the following parameters to each `curl` command in the tutorial:

+    -H "X-BV-API-Key: local_admin"

 ### Quick Tutorial

-The following examples assume you have [jq](https://stedolan.github.io/jq/) or an equivalent (see Recommended Software below).
+The following examples assume you have [jq](https://stedolan.github.io/jq/) or an equivalent (see [Recommended Software](#recommended-software) below).
 It is optional-- `jq .` just formats the JSON responses to make them easier to read.

 1. Create a table in the System of Record.
 Specify a "table template" with properties that will be returned with every object in the table: